 Commercial trucks are so large that they displace the air around them.
 This causes turbulence for adjacent vehicles, which can contribute to accidents.
 Before you overtake a large truck, downshift and make sure you have a firm grip on the steering wheel.
 This will help you maintain stability until you pass the turbulence.

 In wet weather, large trucks can spray a great deal of water behind them.
 This can impair your visibility long enough to crash.
 You can avoid this situation by maintaining a safe following distance of six seconds when driving on the highway.

 Trucks require a wide angle to turn, so they often must enter adjacent lanes when cornering.
 The Alabama Law Enforcement Agency advises drivers to slow down and keep their distance from trucks that are turning.

 Unfortunately, even the safest drivers can suffer injuries due to negligent truckers.
-If you were hurt or lost a family member due to a drunk, distracted or reckless truck driver in Alabama, turn to Morris Bart & Associates, LLC.
+If you were hurt or lost a family member due to a drunk, distracted, or reckless truck driver, turn to a truck accident lawyer in Birmingham, AL, from Morris Bart & Associates, LLC.

 An accident attorney in Birmingham will evaluate your case, gather evidence, interview witnesses and aggressively represent your interests.
 Our legal team will help you avoid mistakes such as accepting a low settlement or making recorded statements to insurance adjusters.
 Call 800-537-8185 to schedule a free initial consultation.